SleeplessChallenger/social_network_system_design/README.md

 ![C1](./architecture_as_code/architecture_images/c1.png)

-* C2 level.
+* C2 level (click on the image to open it in bigger size and greater quality).
 For more details see C3 below as it describes each system in greater detail

 ![C2](./architecture_as_code/architecture_images/c2.png)